-If you’re wondering how to login to WordPress, you’re not alone.
+If you’re wondering how to sign into WordPress, you’re not alone.
 Finding your login page URL and figuring out how to get into the admin dashboard can be frustrating, especially if it’s your first time using the Content Management System (CMS).

 The good news is that it’s actually simple, especially once you understand how the admin area works.
 After you learn the basics of accessing your self-hosted WordPress site, you’ll be able to customize it, create and publish new posts, manage users, and so much more.

 In this post, we’ll cover everything you need to know about logging into WordPress.
-We’ll start by giving you an overview of the WordPress login page, then walk you through how to login to WordPress, how to find your WordPress login URL, how to customize it, and more.
+We’ll start by giving you an overview of the WordPress login page, then walk you through how to sign into WordPress, how to find your WordPress login URL, how to customize it, and more.
 Let’s get started!

 In This Article 🤓